phpbench/phpbench/docs/assertions.rst

 Assertions
 ==========

-Assertions be added to your benchmarks as follows:
+Assertions can be added to your benchmarks as follows:

 .. code-block:: php